 top of page

-Chain Reaction is a group of artists drawn from across Suffok.
+Chain Reaction is a group of artists drawn from across Suffolk.
 We work in contemporary textiles in a range of media.
 The group exhibits together regularly and meets to provide support, inspiration and critical appraisal for each others' work.
 We believe that if we can continue to surprise and delight one another then it must be possible to do the same for the public.

-Chain Reaction was originally formed as the Suffolk branch of the Eastern Region Textile forum in 2010, but has since moved on to become an independent exhiiting group.
+Chain Reaction was originally formed as the Suffolk branch of the Eastern Region Textile forum in 2010, but has since moved on to become an independent exhibiting group.
 Currently there are 9 members with various interests including weaving, felt-making, quilting, shibori dyeing, and hand and machine embroidery.

 The group meets on the 2nd Monday of the month between 10am and 1pm at The Village Hall, Thornham St. Martin IP31 1 SW.
 Some mornings are deciated to member-led workshops or other group activities.
 Approaching the annual exhibition there is always some kind of 'admin' to do but all meetings are informal and sociable.